 We personally found the following when doing our ‘pricing to sell’ research;

 This is the exact same make and model van as we have now, which made this great start.
 At the 187,000 miles mark, it’s also very similar to what we expect to achieve, however, it’s a 2013 model (6 years newer than ours).

-After a bit of give and take on the differences between this van and ours I’d say it’s right around where ours is and mainly comes down to personal preference.
+After a bit of giving and take on the differences between this van and ours, I’d say it’s right around where ours is and mainly comes down to personal preference.
 It’s for sale at £2,995 and would likely sell for between £2,500 – £2,800 post negotiation which makes our valuation of £2,000 pretty good.

 2003 Renault Kangoo – 150,000 Miles